Justin-Sawyer/recipes-and-deliveries/README.md

 Once this happens, a confirmation email is sent **from the view that handles Stripe payments** to the client.
 In other words, if Stripe does not know about any applicable discount, then the user will always be charged the full amount.

 The developer was at first confused as to why he was receiving an order confirmation email, since the email was being sent from the webhook handler which handles the Stripe functionality.
-But he soon realised that Stripe is only checking to see if the order IN the database.
+But he soon realised that Stripe is only checking to see if the order is IN the database.
 If it is, the email is sent.
 If it isn't the order is taken FROM the webhook, inserted into the database and then a confirmation email is sent. **Stripe does not check the individual values of the order when it checks if the order is there**.
 It sees the order and sends the mail.
 It sees no order, inserts the order, then sends the mail.

 So, Stripe was seeing an order.
 "Fine!
 I can send an email!"